evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 #### Working with Arrays

+Take a look at this [video](https://generalassembly.wistia.com/medias/uey023vfx6) that provides an overview of how we can work with arrays.

 Before we dive deeper into arrays, let’s learn a little about indexes.

 Items in an array are stored in sequential order.
 Each element has an index, a number that tells us the position in the array where the element can be found.